chiptrontech/WiredGTK-Windows-7-10-Installation/README.md

 #####################################################################################

-this environment will be use for training tensorflow dataset(Super Easy TensorflowTraining GUI)
+this environment will be use for training tensorflow dataset(TensorflowTrainingApp GUI)

 >conda create --name tensorflow1_15 tensorflow==1.15